benediktms/benedikt.codes/src/content/blog/using-type-narrowing-as-array-filters-in-typescript.md

 ---
-title: 'Using type narrowing as array filters in Typescript'
+title: 'Using type narrowing as array filters in TypeScript'
 pubDate: 2024-02-25
 description: 'How to use type narrowing to correclty filter a collection of objects in TypeScript'
 tags: ['typescript']